japan-api/api/README.md

 # Japan API 🎌
-A Complete REST API about Prefectures of Japan using Flask<br>
+A Complete REST API about Prefectures of Japan using Python 3.8.3 and Flask<br>
 <b>WIP!</b> (Testing and deploying, fixing bugs, and typos, adding new fields)<br> Currently there are <b>47</b> (All) prefectures and <b>17</b> fields (May add more)<br>
 Most of the data is taken from the <a href="https://en.wikipedia.org/wiki/Prefectures_of_Japan">Wikipedia</a>,
 <a href="https://www.tofugu.com/japan/japanese-food-by-prefecture/">Food data</a>, <a href="http://www.fukushima.climatemps.com">Climate data</a><br>